pvtryan1024/2025_Cybersickness_dataset/README.md

-A dataset created from 4 minute VR experience with 0.5 second interval of Fast Motion Sickness scale inputs
+A dataset created from a 4-minute VR experience with a 0.5-second interval of Fast Motion Sickness scale inputs

 Each csv file is composed of the following